FlowFuse/website/src/blog/2022/10/db-migraton-01.md

 # Planned Database Migration

 As part of an on going security [review](https://flowforge.com/product/security/#data-at-rest) of the FlowForge Managed offering we discovered that the backend database was not using encrypted storage.
-In keeping with industry best practices we we plan to migrate the database to a new instance using encrypted at rest storage.
+In keeping with industry best practices we plan to migrate the database to a new instance using encrypted at rest storage.

 ## Impact